phiamo/MopaBootstrapBundle/Resources/doc/index.md

 ### Example application(s)

-The following bundles/applications use the MopaBootstrapBundle and can be used as a
+The following bundles/applications use the OpwocoBootstrapBundle and can be used as a
 guideline:

 - The MopaBootstrapSandboxBundle provides all examples for the OpwocoBootstrapBundle: